 ‘Countryside Tales’ was briefly listed on the menu of our writer’s blog.
 It remained there for several months for two reasons.

 First: it demonstrated an attempt at breaking into an interesting, but very specialised, and challenging genre.

 Second: it served as a reminder – even as we are accepted and continue to improve in our chosen field, we cannot be all things to all people.

 The ‘children’ genre for stories has now been removed from the list of ‘things to do’.

 I am the writer, who has been highlighted throughout this tale of dreams, trial, failure, success and ultimately acknowledgement.
-In the sure knowledge there are some particularly good writers of stories for children out there, I will take stock, and move on with 2015.
+In the sure knowledge, there are some particularly good writers of stories for children out there, I will take stock, and move on.
 I may attempt stories, or poetry for children in the future.